 If you’re having difficulty choosing between hostels in New Orleans, you’ll find your answer here.
-I stayed at five different hostels / cheap hotels while I was in NOLA.
+I stayed at five different hostels in New Orleans.
 I was there for three weeks and just thought I might as well try a few out while I was in the hood.

-All the hostels were good for something, although as you’ll see I definitely had my favourites.
+All the best hostels in New Orleans were good for something, although as you’ll see I definitely had my favourites.
 The accommodation in New Orleans you choose will have a big effect on your NOLA experience, so read my advice and think carefully!

-– All photos from HostelWorld, because they’re better than mine!
+– All New Orleans hostel photos from HostelWorld, because they’re better than mine!